Definitions of language games

 - Care and share: Learners feel comfortable in those games when sharing personal information with other learners.

 - Do: move, mine, draw, obey: The learner is expected to do something non-verbally in response to a read or a heard text.

-- Create: The learner is challenged or invited to make a story, write a poem or produce some other kind of material using their imagination.
+- Create: The learner is challenged or invited to make a story, write a poem, or produce some other kind of material using their imagination.

-- Communicative games: Carry out activities like drawing maps or matching pictures are carried out by using language.
+- Communicative games: Carry out activities like drawing maps or matching pictures by using language.
 Rixon (1981, p.
 22) classifies games into two main groups based on correctness and communication effectiveness.
 They are code-control games and communication games.

-For preschool and early childhood learning, please refer to the article on Phonic resources for teachers and parents
+For preschool and early childhood learning, please refer to the article on Phonic resources for teachers and parents.

 Advanced Communication Games by Jill Hadfield